centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-sql-metrics.md

 </TabItem>
 <TabItem value="Virtual-Curve" label="Virtual-Curve">

 Metrics depend on the service configuration.
-Check The Watch article linked at the top of this page.
+Check The Watch [blog post](https://thewatch.centreon.com/product-how-to-21/get-to-know-app-centreon-sql-metric-pack-and-start-building-some-virtual-curves-296)
 </TabItem>
 </Tabs>

 ## Prerequisites

-The poller executing the check must be able to connect to the centreon_storage database over 3306/TCP port with values supplied through --username and --password options.
+The poller executing the check must be able to connect to the centreon_storage database over the 3306/TCP port with values supplied through **--username** and **--password** options.

-The SQL user must hold required privileges to "SELECT" data within index_data and metrics tables part of the centreon_storage database.
+The SQL user must hold required privileges to "SELECT" data within **index_data**, **metrics**, and **instances** tables tables in the **centreon_storage** database.

-When using the Virtual-Curve service, the configuration file must be readable by the centreon-engine user.
+When using the **Virtual-Curve** service, the configuration file must be readable by the **centreon-engine** user.

 ## Setup

 <Tabs groupId="sync">
 <TabItem value="Online License" label="Online License">

-1. Install the Centreon plugin package on the Central Server:
+1. Install the Centreon plugin package on the central server:

 ```bash
 yum install centreon-plugin-Applications-Monitoring-Centreon-SQL-Metrics
 ```

-2. On the Centreon Web interface, install the **Centreon SQL Metrics** Centreon Plugin Pack on the **Configuration > Plugin Packs** page.
+2. On the Centreon web interface, install the **Centreon SQL Metrics** Centreon Plugin Pack on the **Configuration > Plugin Packs** page.

 </TabItem>
 <TabItem value="Offline License" label="Offline License">

-1. Install the Centreon plugin package on the Central Server:
+1. Install the Centreon plugin package on the central server:

 ```bash
 yum install centreon-plugin-Applications-Monitoring-Centreon-SQL-Metrics
 ```

-2. Install the **Centreon SQL Metrics** Centreon Plugin Pack RPM on the Centreon Central server:
+2. Install the **Centreon SQL Metrics** Centreon Plugin Pack RPM on the Centreon central server:

 ```bash
 yum install centreon-pack-applications-monitoring-centreon-sql-metrics
 ```

-3. On the Centreon Web interface, install the **Centreon SQL Metrics** Centreon Plugin Pack on the **Configuration > Plugin Packs** page.
+3. On the Centreon web interface, install the **Centreon SQL Metrics** Centreon Plugin Pack on the **Configuration > Plugin Packs** page.

 </TabItem>
 </Tabs>